 When I was three-years-old I learnt the word peculiar.
 It was the first Big Word I learnt.
 I fell in love with it and said it over and over again.
 Earlier this year I learnt the word defenestration.
 I fell in love with it and said it over and over again.
-I taught it to my class and they love fell in love it with and used it over and over again.
+A couple of months ago I taught it to my class and they fell in love with it and used it over and over again.

 We all agree it is it important to teach children the Big Words.
 You know, words like: serendipitous, phosphorescent, acquiesce and meticulous.
 The Big words.
 There are lots of ways to teach them.
 You can make children say them lots and lots of times.
 You can write stories with them.
 You can sing songs about them or show children pictures to help them remember them.
 Children like learning Big Words because using them makes them feel clever.
 Even working class children like learning Big Words.

 The problem is there are just so many Big Words we could teach.
 At the moment there are 1,025,109 words in the English language and hundreds of thousands of those are Big Words.
 Sadly, we cannot teach all of them.
 We do our best and we use a broad and rich vocabulary ourselves but we still won’t cover all the Big Words because there are so many of them.
 Some words we won’t have encountered with our classes because they are quite obscure.
 Words like sepulchral, maieutic and mallemaroking.
 It’s important to teach Big Words in context and that’s harder to do with those particular Big Words.

 Some children will have parents who use Big Words so they will learn Big Words at home.
 Some children have parents who don’t speak any English so the Big Words they learn might be in Tamil, Punjabi or Romanian.
 Those children can still learn Big Words in English at school but they won’t learn as many at home.
 Some children have lots of books at home so they might learn Big Words by reading those.
 They might learn more than a child who does not have books at home.